-Like greater is the thickness of the plate higher will be the preheat to be used, greater is the carbon equivalent, higher will be the preheat is to be used.
-And if the low hydrogen procedure is used more the hydrogen, more the preheat will be needed and if the low hydrogen procedures.
-Like low hydrogen electrodes and the in proper inert gases free from moisture, proper cleaning and all those low hydrogen procedures are used then it will be reducing the preheat temperature to be used and the heat treatment condition.
+If at all we have to reduce the in order to reduce the cracking tendency due to the formation of the martensite and the residual stresses and high hardness the cooling rate reducing the cooling rate is the best option.
+And for that we need to use the proper value of the preheat normally the higher preheat is preferred but too high preheat leads to the oxidation as well as it makes the welding of the plates difficult at a higher temperature.
+So, the which value of the preheat is to be used that will depend upon these factors like greater is the thickness of the plate higher will be the preheat to be used, greater is the carbon equivalent higher will be the preheat is to be used.
+And if the low hydrogen procedure is used more the hydrogen more the preheat will be needed.
+And if the low hydrogen procedures like low hydrogen electrodes and the proper inert gases free from moisture, proper cleaning and all those low hydrogen procedures are used then it will be reducing the preheat temperature to be used and the heat treatment condition.

-If it is whether it is being welded in anneal condition or in harden condition, so that will also determine the kind of preheat.
-So, obviously the metal being welded in anneal condition will require lower preheat as compare to the metal say in the hardened condition.
-So, lower preheat is used so preheat temperature is to be selected properly.
-So, that we are able to have the required the properties as well as micro structure which will help to reduce the cracking tendency of the weld joint.
+So, if it is whether it is being welded in annealed condition or in hardened condition.
+So, that will also determine the kind of preheat.
+So, obviously the metal being welded in annealed condition will require lower preheat as compared to the metal say in the hardened condition.
+So, lower preheat is used.
+So, preheat temperature is to be selected properly so that we are able to have the required the properties as well as microstructure which will help to reduce the cracking tendency of the weld joint.